thephpleague/period/README.md

 #### Period::__construct($start, $end)

 Both `$start` and `$end` parameters are `DateTime` objects or strings parsable by the `DateTime` constructor; `$end` MUST BE greater or equals to `$start` or the instantiation will failed.

-The `$end` value represents the first `DateTime` object greater than the last included `DateTime` object in the given period.
-Please refer to the examples to understand its concrete meaning.
+The `$end` value represents the range excluded endpoint.

 ```php
 use Bakame\Period;